MRTZA/CSCE-482-Dianoga/README.md

 ```

 ### Run
-In order to run, the project redirect into the root datasite folder and type the following command.
+In order to run, the project redirect into the root trash_handler folder and type the following command.
 ```bash
 python manage.py runserver
 ```